Skip to content

 What is Supervised Learning?

 Supervised learning trains models using labeled data—examples paired with correct answers.
 The model learns to map inputs to outputs by minimizing prediction errors on training data.
 Examples include image classification (images labeled with categories), spam detection (emails labeled spam/not spam), and regression (predicting continuous values).
 Supervised learning is the most common ML paradigm, powering many practical applications.
-The quality and quantity of labeled data significantly impacts model performance.
+The quality and quantity of labeled data impacts model performance.

 Advertisement